onflow/kitty-items/.ki-scripts/README.md

 # Kitty Items Scripts

+This directory contains Javascript scripts for initializing the Kitty Items application.

 ## Version Check

 A script that compares the current process's Node version against the [package.json](/package.json) Node engine requirement.
+This script can be executed by running `npm run preinstall`

 ## Startup

 This script is called when deploying both local & testnet versions of the Kitty Items application.
 Multiple processes are executed to initialize both the database as well as an admin service account required for the application to function.

 ### Begin Process
-The script begins by ending all running processes from previously launched applications.
+The script begins by ending all running processes from previously runs of the script.

 ### Check for correct Node version
 In this step, the script checks the process's Node version against the Node engine requirement in the root [package.json](/package.json).
 Similar to [version-check.js](/.ki-scripts/version-check.js).

 ### Testnet account creation (`bootstrapNewTestnetAccount()`)
-This section defines the function that begins the process of creating a new Testnet account for applications running on the testnet environment.
-This account becomes the admin service account that eventually mints your Kitty Items on the testnet.
+This section defines the function that begins the process of creating a new Testnet account for applications that connect to and run Cadence on testnet.
+This account becomes the admin service account that eventually mints your Kitty Items on Testnet.

 ### Contract deployment (`deployAndInitialize()`)
 This section defines the function that begins the process of deploying the required cadence contracts to the admin service account.
 The contracts being deployed can be found in [flow.json](/flow.json).